From the Health Office

 Hello Viking Families,

-I hope that all of you have a safe and healthy summer break, and I look forward to seeing your children again in the fall.
+I hope that all of you and your families are doing well, and I look forward to working with you and your child this year.

 In accordance with the Arizona School Board Association and the DVUSD Governing Board Policy JLCD, concerning administration of medication at school, there is a new requirement in order to give prescribed medications and dietary supplements in the school setting.
 This includes daily prescription medicines, asthma medicines, and prescribed allergy medicines.